terralang/terra/api.md

     constant([type],init)

 Create a new constant. `init` is converted to a Terra value using the normal conversion [rules](#converting-between-lua-values-and-terra-values).
 If the optional [type](#types) is specified, then `init` is converted to that `type` explicitly.
 [Completes](#types) the type.

+`init` can also be a Terra [quote](#quotes) object.
+In this case the quote is treated as a _constant initializer expresssion_:

+    local complexobject = constant(`Complex { 3, 4 })
+    --`

+Constant expressions are a subset of Terra expressions whose values are guaranteed to be constant and correspond roughly to LLVM's concept of a constant expression.
+They can include things whose values will be constant after compilation but whose value is not known beforehand such as the value of a function pointer:

+    terra a() end
+    terra b() end
+    terra c() end
+    -- array of function pointers to a,b, and c. local functionarray = const(`array(a,b,c))
+    -- `

 ---